Subscribe for our latest news, straight to your inbox:

 Part 1: Commercial Operators

 Shipping is a strongly intermediated market where three sides interact and have unique strengths and challenges.
-On the one hand, ship owners/commercial operators seek to maximize the employment and the revenues of their vessels.
+On the one hand, ship owners/commercial operators seek to maximise the employment and the revenues of their vessels.
 Shipbrokers, the intermediaries, have to facilitate large deals in volatile market conditions, while relying on incomplete information.
 Finally, charterers, as controllers of the world’s cargoes, are constantly trying to assess the ideal time, quality and price to book transportation for their goods.

 The shipping sector has been slow to adopt technology tools needed to facilitate decision-making.
 Information on vessel bookings (“fixtures”), vessel availability (“positions”) and service requests (“cargoes”) are still primarily communicated via email/chat in non-standard formats that have seen very little change in structure and content since the time of TELEX.
 Many daily tasks are done manually or through spreadsheets, databases, and person to person communications.